ibm-cloud-docs/solution-tutorials/create-manage-secure-apis.md

 {:tip: .tip}
 {:pre: .pre}

-# CREATE, SECURE AND MANAGE APIS
+# Create, Secure and Manage REST APIs
 This tutorial is a walkthrough of creating a new REST API in Node.js using the LoopBack framework, and then using the API Connect service to add management, visibility, security and rate limiting.
 {:shortdesc}